Stochastic gravitational wave from graviton bremsstrahlung in inflaton decay into massive spin 3/2 particles: Reheating

 The evolutions of $\rho_\phi$ and $\rho_R$ as a function of the scale factor is shown in figure \ref{fig:Reheating_plot_RS} for $k=2,4,6,8$.
 The figure demonstrates that as the energy density $\rho_\phi$ is diluted due to dissipation of energy to the daughter field, the $\rho_R$ increases and reheats the universe.
 The intersection of $\rho_\phi$ and $\rho_R$ is defined as reheating.
 Depending on the shape of the potential $k$, reheating is achieved at different times.
+For the decays to take place $m_{3/2}<m_\phi/2$.
+In our analysis, the benchmark values of RS particles is restricted to $m_{3/2} \le 0.05 m_\phi$ ensuring that the spin-3/2 fermions are produced in the deep-relativistic to ultrarelativistic regime.